Guide to the Examination of Research Students

 12. Not approved for Professional Doctorate (EdD).
 Minor Corrections to be submitted within 3 months; Pass as MA In Education/MA by Research (normally to be approved by internal examiner)

-Definition: The thesis as presented and defended is not deemed to be of Professional Doctorate (EdD) standard actually or potentially; However, the thesis is deemed to be of MA in Education/MA by Research standard in terms of substance and structure.
+Definition: The thesis as presented and defended is not deemed to be of Professional Doctorate (EdD) standard actually or potentially; however, the thesis is deemed to be of MA in Education/MA by Research standard in terms of substance and structure.
 No further research or any other substantial work needs to be conducted.
 Minor corrections typically include typos, clarifying points, rephrasing, editing, adding paragraphs and correcting references.

 13. Not approved for Professional Doctorate (EdD).
-Decision suspended pending re-examination following resubmission as MA In Education/MA by Research within 12 months.
+Decision suspended pending re-examination following resubmission as MA In Education/MA by Research within 12 months

 This is not an option for re-submitted theses.

-Definition: The thesis as presented and defended is not deemed to be of Professional Doctorate (EdD) standard actually or potentially, or of MA In Education/MA by Research standard in its present form; However, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of MA In Education/MA by Research standard; amendments/alterations/additions required will normally concern both substance and presentation.
+Definition: The thesis as presented and defended is not deemed to be of Professional Doctorate (EdD) standard actually or potentially, or of MA In Education/MA by Research standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of MA In Education/MA by Research standard; amendments/alterations/additions required will normally concern both substance and presentation.

-14. Fail - not approved for the award or a lower research degree (as immediate option and option after resubmission)
+14. Fail - not approved for the award or a lower research degree

-Definition: The thesis as presented and defended is not deemed to be of either Professional Doctorate (EngD/DNursSci/EdD), MPhil or MRes/MSc (for EngD/DNursSci) or MA In Education/MA by Research (for EdD) standard actually or potentially.
+Definition: The thesis as presented and defended is not deemed to be of either Professional Doctorate (EngD/DNursSci/EdD), MPhil or MRes/MSc (for (EngD/DNursSci) or MA In Education/ MA by Research (for EdD) standard actually or potentially.

-15. Fail - EdD
+15. Fail; EdD

 Definition: The thesis as presented and defended is not deemed to be of EdD standard.

-22.4 Outcomes for the Degree of Doctor of Medicine (MD)
+20.4 Outcomes for the Degree of Doctor of Medicine (MD)

 1 month to submit a final version of the thesis.